-Chief Executive Officer: Yasmin Becker
+Chief Executive Officer: Martin Powell

 47-58 Bastwick Street, London EC1V 3PS +44 (0)20 7235 4535 membership@istructe.org www.istructe.org

 Companies House No: RC000274 Registered Charity number: 233392

 Institute of Water

 Established in 1945 as Association of Water Distribution Officers.
 Incorporated in 1954.

 Sector: Water and waste water

-About: The Institute of Water is the only professional body dedicated entirely to supporting the careers of people in the UK water sector.
-The Institute of Water, or 'IWater', offer a range of services to members including Events, Mentoring, Professional Registrations, and Publications.
+About: The Institute of Water is a professional body solely dedicated to supporting the careers of people working in the UK water sector.
+It supports and develops members' careers by providing a unique learning, developing and networking framework.

 Institute

 of Water

 Mission: To enable members to reach their full potential to drive the sector forward.

-Members: IWater members come from water companies, suppliers, contractors, consultants, regulators and academia.
-Membership is open to anyone with an interest in the water sector, from any discipline and at any stage in their career.
-IWater also welcomes 'Company Affiliates' - organisations working in and around the water sector.
+Members: The Institute of Water has something to offer everyone within the water sector, from a new recruit to a Managing Director.
+Members either work in, study or have an interest in the water, wastewater and associated industries.

-Approximate number of members: 2,400
+Approximate number of members: 2,286

-O Licensed to award: EngTech IEng CEng
+0 M Licensed to award: EngTech IEng CEng

-Registered members: 61 136 131
+Registered members: 60 149 134

 - Grades of Membership: Student Member; Associate Member; Technician Member (TMIWater); Corporate Member (MIWater); Fellow Member (FIWater); Honorary Fellow Member.

-- Specialist interest groups: DEI group, Women's Network, Young Persons' Network, International Water Association (IWA) UK Committee, and Rising Stars programme.
+- Specialist interest groups: DEI group, Women's Network, Young Persons' Network (413 members), and International Water Association (IWA) UK Committee.
+Rising Stars programme and Innovation Awards programme.

 Member benefits

-- Structure: Eight regional volunteer areas throughout the UK with relevant committees; HQ with a team of 6 located in Gateshead.
+Structure: Eight regional branches throughout the UK with relevant committees; HQ in Gateshead.

-- Q Contact details:
+Ontact details: